← Back to Blog

 Less is More - Reduce Join Operations

-Each join operation is like an extra blending action your database has to do.
-Try to keep them to a minimum and only blend in the necessary tables.
+Each join operation is an extra action your database has to do.
+Try to keep them to a minimum.

 SELECT Products.ProductName